 But what are its benefits?

-For the best respite care, feel free to contact us at Cardinal Hospice.
+For the best respite care service, feel free to contact us at Cardinal Hospice.
 Our center offers 24-hour care to ensure you and your caregiver get the much-needed rest for more productive days.